 Candidates must be very familiar with computers and be comfortable using a word processor, Adobe Acrobat, and e-mail.
 Candidates must either already be a member of the patent bar or be eligible to sit for the patent bar exam.
 Patent Attorneys at Knox Patents are encouraged to develop relationships with clients and to expand their areas of practice.

 Employment at a Solo or Tiny Law Firm

-Currently, Knox Patents is a solo practice with Tom Kulaga as the sole attorney.
-When considering employment with a solo attorney, it is important to consider the distinction between a solo practice and a larger firm.
+Currently, Knox Patents is a small IP firm with two patent attorneys.
+When considering employment with a small firm, it is important to consider the distinction between a tiny firm and a larger firm.

 To be successful, a solo attorney must have the temperament to run a solo practice.
 Besides being competent and efficient, a solo attorney must be self-reliant, self-motivated, proactive, and driven to succeed.
 A solo attorney is an entrepreneur running a small business, with all the baggage that comes with running a small business.
 A solo attorney is also one who wants to be rewarded for his efforts and recognizes that he is solely responsible for his future.

-An attorney who joins a solo attorney is essentially going solo.
-The second attorney need not worry about setting up the practice and the firm infrastructure.
-The financial pressure is somewhat relieved for the second attorney, as are some of the risks of solo practice.
-But the second attorney still needs to have the temperament to be a solo attorney for the two-attorney firm to succeed.
+An attorney who joins a tiny law firm is essentially going solo.
+The second or third attorney need not worry about setting up the practice and the firm infrastructure.
+The financial pressure is somewhat relieved for the new attorney, as are some of the risks of solo practice.
+But the second or third attorney still needs to have the temperament to be a solo attorney for the two tiny firm to succeed.

-Any attorney joining a solo attorney must accept that their success depends entirely upon their performance.
-A two-attorney firm has no safety net like a larger firm.
+Any attorney joining a small firm must accept that their success depends entirely upon their performance.
+A small firm has no safety net like a larger firm.
 Not only must an attorney do their legal work, they must do their own patent figure drafting, generate bills for their work, collect those bills, handle the administrative aspects of their practice, seek out new clients, train the support staff, and get things done when the support staff is unavailable.